 Peak Flows at Sewage Treatment Plants

-Although a number of sewage treatment processes are used for complying with Clean Water Act (CWA) requirements, most municipalities typically use a series of processes to treat wastewater prior to discharge.
-The typical series of unit processes includes:
+Many sewage treatment processes may be used for complying with Clean Water Act (CWA) requirements.
+Most municipalities use a series of unit processes to treat wastewater prior to discharge including the following:

 - preliminary treatment or screening to remove large solids,